Our vision, mission and values have been decerned through prayer and consultation with diverse groups of people across the diocese.

 We value bravery - we are courageous with our voices and our actions.
 We acknowledge and learn from our past and actively effect positive change in the world.
 We want our communities to feel empowered as they are listened to, supported, and partnered with in seeking transformational change.
 The collective voices and actions of our community will help to bring about transformational change.

-How did we develop our Vision, Purpose and Values?
+How did we develop our vision, mission and values?

 - To have a form of church in every community, and one church to which all can belong